trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 **1. Transfer Your Talents (Cross-Pollination)**
 Look for habits or skills you possess in completely unrelated areas and force a transfer to your engineering work.

 - _Example:_ If you are a photographer, you are used to framing a shot, looking for lighting, and changing your angle to get a better composition.
 Apply this to your code.
-"Photograph" your architecture—create a visual "Research Wall" of your current project components.
+"Photograph" your architecture — create a visual "Research Wall" of your current project components.
 - _Example:_ If you do high-intensity interval training (HIIT) or disciplined sports, you understand structure, intervals, and recovery.
 Apply that rhythm to your coding sprints.
 Use the discipline of your body to discipline your mind.

 **2. The "Streak" Challenge**